DarpanGanatra/jekyll-now/about.md

 title: About
 permalink: /about/
 ---
 I'm Darpan.
-I work at the WWE as a data scientist, making things work that range from cutting edge natural language processing to your run of the mill ETL processes.
+I work at NBC Universal as a marketing analytics manager and am getting my Masters in Data Science at NJIT.

 ### I've worked with...

 Linux, Python, R (in order of decreasing confidence).
-NLTK is a good friend, and know my way around plotly.
 ### Contact me for further questions/resume

 [ganatradarpan@gmail.com](mailto:ganatradarpan@gmail.com)